-Lab E6 - Add authentication to the API plugin
+Lab E6 - Add Entra ID authentication

 In this lab you will add authentication to your API plugin using OAuth 2.0 with Entra ID as the identity provider.